Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Concluding remarks

 \section{Concluding remarks}

 We have introduced a statistical framework to estimate measurement bias, model discrepancy, and calibration parameters using multiple sources of data.
+In addition, we studied data reduction by aggregating different sources of data and reducing the number of observations in one source of data.
+We have shown that modeling the full data is more efficient than the aggregated data when either variance of the noise or measurement bias is unknown.
+We have also shown that certain data reduction approaches, such as the quadtree algorithm, can be very useful for reducing the computational cost of modeling the InSAR interferograms for volcanic hazard quantification.
+Numerical results based on simulated experiments and real observations validate these findings.

 There are several possible future extensions.
-First of all, the computation based on the full data scales linearly with the number of data sources when the inputs are aligned.
-When the inputs are misaligned, it will be helpful to design an exact or approximate algorithm for computational purposes.
-Second, the quadtree-processed images are used widely in downsampling satellite interferograms.
-A theoretical study on how to model the quadtree images that properly takes into account the size of the boxes and the measurement bias will be very useful.
-It is also interesting to study whether the quadtree-processed images improve the accuracy in calibration and prediction compared to some other alternate designs.
-Lastly, other observations such as the gas emmission data and GPS data can also be helpful to calibrate and verify the geophysical model of K\={\i}lauea Volcano.
+First, the computation based on the full data scales linearly with the number of data sources when the inputs (i.e., spatial coordinates in InSAR interferograms) are aligned.
+When the inputs are misaligned, it will be helpful to design an algorithm for scalable computation.
+Second, quadtree processing is used widely to downsample satellite interferograms.
+A theoretical study on how to model quadtree images that properly takes into account the size of the boxes and the measurement bias will be beneficial.
+It will also be interesting to study whether quadtree-processed images improve calibration and prediction accuracy compared to alternate designs \citep[e.g.,][]{fukushima2005finding}.
+Lastly, for volcanological applications, more work is required to fuse diverse data types, such as gas emissions, GPS data, and InSAR data, with geophysical models for Bayesian inversion.